MorganResearchLab/scarecrow/README.md

 A toolkit to parse [seqspec](https://github.com/pachterlab/seqspec) `yaml` files for processing of single cell sequencing data.

+### Issues

+* Multi-threading is not well optimised - may be limited by I/O steps
+* Logger is currently generating two instances - could do with being a single instance

 ## Environment
 ```bash
 mamba create --name scarecrow python=3.12